Meet on Sunday at The Springs at 11:00 AM

 Big churches are great places.
 They offer effective preaching, dynamic music, diverse programs, well-equipped facilities, and multiple staff to meet many needs.
 But people can feel lost in a big church.
 There are so many people, so many things going on.
 How do you get to know people with whom you can be friends, pray and share your life?

-At The Springs it is our purpose to lead people to become fully devoted followers of Christ.
+At The Springs it is our purpose to help people know and follow Jesus one step at a time.
 We believe that connecting people to the Lord and each other is a Biblical process that is essential toward accomplishing this purpose.
 The Community Group philosophy of ministry seeks to have these mid-sized groups (ideally 15 to 60 people) function like ‘mini-churches’ within the bigger church body.
 There is a mix of ages, but normally Community Groups are organized by similar life stage.
 Some groups are multi-generational or have some other special interest or passion that draws them together in community.
 In the context of these communities “body life” takes place.

 Biblical references for this philosophy include John 17:20-23, Acts 2:42-47, the “one another” passages of the New Testament; Ephesians 4:12-16 and Hebrews 10:24-25.